The Lanoguard Story

-Lanoguard forms a hermetic seal and this prevents surfaces from coming into contact with each other.
+Lanoguard forms a hermetic seal, preventing surfaces from coming into contact with each other.
 This means that Lanoguard acts as a cold-weld prevention barrier, anti-corrosion and anti-seize agent.

 It is best to remove any flaking or unstable rust first.
 Lanoguard has a natural affinity to ferrous metals so it will bond the metal beneath the rust and form a hermetic seal.
-This prevents the ingress of oxygen and water and stops any further rust from forming.
+This prevents oxygen and water ingress and stops further rust from forming.

 Can Lanoguard be sprayed on a wet surface?